-Of course, organizations do need to balance their traveler satisfaction initiatives against their cost-savings goals, and PTI’s robust optimization dashboards can be an effective tool when trying to achieve this equilibrium, especially when paired with other tools such as our flight predictor technology.
+Of course, organizations do need to balance their traveler satisfaction initiatives against their cost-savings goals, and PTI’s robust optimization dashboards can be an effective tool when trying to achieve this equilibrium, especially when paired with other tools such as our flight price predictor technology.

 With just a few clicks, a client can view how much on average its anonymized peers are spending on air, hotel and car and how its own program is performing.
 If the results show that your company is not getting as good of a rate as peers, you can go back to your suppliers and push for more competitive pricing.